-Due to the diversity penalty split logistic regression makes use of different groups of variables in the individual models to build an ensemble.
+Due to the diversity penalty, split logistic regression makes use of different groups of variables in the individual models to build an ensemble.
 Allowing interactions among predictors can be beneficial to further improve the prediction performance of classifiers.
-Since split logistic regression can have much higher recall than single-model methods such as Lasso and elastic net, our methodology can also be useful to detect important interaction effects that would be missed by such single-model methods.
-This is important for example for gene expression data applications where it is known that gene interaction effects are common.
-The diversity penalty can also be combined more generally with different sparsity penalties such as the group lasso \citep{group} for categorical variables or the fused lasso \citep{tibshirani2005sparsity} for data exhibiting spatial or temporal structures.
+Since split logistic regression can have much higher recall than single-model methods such as Lasso and the elastic net, the proposed methodology can also be useful to detect interaction effects that would be missed by such single-model methods.
+This is important for example for genomics data applications where it is known that gene interaction effects are common.
+The diversity penalty can also be combined more generally with different sparsity penalties such as the group Lasso \citep{group} for categorical variables or the fused Lasso \citep{tibshirani2005sparsity} for data exhibiting spatial or temporal structures.
 Furthermore, our analysis of paired-sample data highlights a valuable direction for future research: extending the split-modeling framework to explicitly account for data dependencies, for instance by incorporating it into mixed-effects models or conditional logistic regression frameworks.

 Block coordinate descent is an effective approach to solve the multi-convex optimization problem underlying split logistic regression.
 Multi-convex programming is an emerging field in optimization with many applications in statistics and machine learning, see e.g. \cite{shen2017disciplined} and \cite{pardalos2017non}.
 In future research we will investigate whether alternative approaches can further decrease the computational cost of the method.